MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 # Create Container Images

+In the previous quick starts a Windows container was created from a pre-existing container image.
+This exercise will detail creating your own container images manually, creating images using a Dockerfile, and uploading these images to Docker Hub.

+**Prerequisites** -  in order to complete this exercise, you will need a Windows Server host fully configured with the container feature and Docker.

 ## 1. Container Image - Manual

 Run the following command to remove the IIS splash screen.